 You can use this material in your workplace or online to promote the fact that you are registered.

 Our posters and leaflets explain who we are and what we do and outline the benefits of using a registered health and care professional.
 They also give information on what steps to take if a member of the public wants to raise a concern.
-You can download PDFs of these and arrange your own printing, or request them via a public awareness pack, which contains two colour posters (A4) and 25 colour leaflets (A5).
+You can download PDFs of these and arrange your own printing, or request them via a public information pack, which contains one colour poster (A4) and 20 colour leaflets (A5).

 Promoting your organisation